osmocom/osmo-ggsn/README.md

 networks such as GPRS, EDGE, UMTS or HSPA.

-OsmoGGSN is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects, even thogh it was previously developed by Mondru AB.
+OsmoGGSN is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects and the successor to OpenGGSN.
+OpenGGSN was developed until 2004 by Mondru AB.

 Homepage
 --------